Prior Knowledge-enhanced Spatio-temporal Epidemic Forecasting: Experiments

 \subsection{Ablation Study}

-We conduct ablation experiments on both datasets to quantify the contribution of each component in STOEP \SJ{ by comparing the following variants: } \textit{w/o SPE} keeps the \SJR{architecture of SPE module} but routes its inputs through a $1\times1$ convolution whose output is directly fed into GraphWaveNet for parameter estimation. \textit{w/o CAL} removes the case-based adjacency intensity. \textit{CAL-C} uses $k$-shape clustering~\cite{paparrizos2015k} within the CAL module to obtain temporal patterns instead of self-learned patterns. \textit{w/o FMF} replaces the FMF module with a classic MetaSIR for forecasting.
+We conduct ablation experiments on both datasets to quantify the contribution of each component in STOEP by comparing the following variants: \textit{w/o SPE} keeps the architecture of SPE module but routes its inputs through a $1\times1$ convolution whose output is directly fed into GraphWaveNet for parameter estimation. \textit{w/o CAL} removes the case-based adjacency intensity. \textit{CAL-C} uses $k$-shape clustering~\cite{paparrizos2015k} within the CAL module to obtain temporal patterns instead of self-learned patterns. \textit{w/o FMF} replaces the FMF module with a classic MetaSIR for forecasting.

-As shown in Figure \ref{fig:Ablation}, Space-informed Parameter Estimating provides the largest benefit, and STOEP lowers RMSE by 5.6\% and RAE by 5.5\% on the COVID-19 dataset, while on the Flu dataset, it lowers RMSE by 7.3\% and RAE by 8.4\%, compared to w/o SPE.
+As shown in Figure \ref{fig:Ablation}, SPE contributes most, and STOEP lowers RMSE by 5.6\% and RAE by 5.5\% on the COVID-19 dataset, while on the Flu dataset, it lowers RMSE by 7.3\% and RAE by 8.4\%, compared to w/o SPE.
 The CAL module significantly reduced the RMSE by 8.3\% on the Flu dataset.
 While the CAL-C variant performed better than the w/o CAL variant, it was inferior to STOEP on both datasets.
-This suggests that the self-learned patterns are more effective than using clustering. \SJ{ After the disease transmission suppression in FMF is removed, i.e., w/o SMF, RMSE is increased by 1.4\% on the Flu dataset, which also demonstrates its effectiveness in suppressing unstable parameter estimation. }
+This suggests that the self-learned patterns are more effective than using clustering.
+After the disease transmission suppression in FMF is removed, i.e., w/o FMF, RMSE is increased by 1.4\% on the Flu dataset, which also demonstrates its effectiveness in suppressing unstable parameter estimation.